zmale/alessandrozonamattioli.github.io/_pages/about.md

 During my PhD I have contributed in developing the [CompNet Micro Data Infrastructure (MDI)](https://www.comp-net.org/eu-technical-support-instrument-tsi/data/) in the context of the [EU Technical Support Instrument](https://www.comp-net.org/eu-technical-support-instrument-tsi/overview/).

+In June 2024 I will visit UCLA hosted by Andrea Eisfeldt and Michael Rubens.

 ---

 ***References:***